8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #1) Defect Detection Effectiveness (DDE, AKA Defect Detection Percentage)

 This is a measure of your overall regression testing effectiveness.
-It is calculated as a ratio of defects found prior to and after release by your customers.
+This is calculated as a ratio of defects found prior to and after release by your customers.

-Defects found after your release are typically known as “incidents” and are logged in a help desk system whereas the defects found during the testing phases (E.g., Unit, System, Regression, or UAT) are identified prior to release and documented with the tools like Panaya Test Dynamix.
+Defects found after your release are typically known as “incidents” and are logged into a help desk system, whereas defects are found during the testing phases (e.g., Units, Systems, Regressions, and UAT) were identified prior to release and documented with tools like Panaya Test Dynamix.

 In order to calculate this KPI properly, you should always categorize the software version that each defect was identified, prior to release into your production environment.